mrrogercampbell/technical-interview-workshop/README.md

     - [LeetCode](https://leetcode.com/)
     - [TopCoder](https://www.topcoder.com/challenges/?pageIndex=1)
     - [FreeCodeCamp: 10 Most Popular Coding Challenge Sites](https://www.freecodecamp.org/news/the-10-most-popular-coding-challenge-websites-of-2016-fb8a5672d22f/)
-- If you can't figure out the challenge dope in as much pseudo-code and you can and notes on how you would go about researching the challenge you were given.
+- If you can't figure out the challenge pseudo-code the problem and take notes on how you would go about researching and solving the challenge.

 ## Whiteboarding
-the goal of a `whiteboard` challenge is for you to convey how you think and reason your way through a challenging problem.
+The goal of a `whiteboard` challenge is for you to convey how you think and reason your way through a challenging problem.

-Traditional this challenge is given to you in person and is performed in front of either the interviewer and or an interviewing panel.
+Traditionally this challenge is given to you in person and is performed in front of either an interviewer or an interviewing panel.

-they will ask you a challenging question and then ask you to write out how you would approach solving the issue.
+They will ask you a challenging question and then ask you to write out how you would approach solving the issue.

 ### How to Beat the Whiteboard
 - TALK OUT LOUD!